-I personally have used this for a few months now and it has seen no problems handling data science tasks!
+I personally have used this for a few months now, and it has seen no problems handling data science-related code!
 I’ve been using it for my own data science projects too.

 I found the fingerprint reader to be really convenient when I need to perform transactions with higher security or when I log onto the computer.